gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 # Using simulation to infer mechanisms in ecology

-Simulation models have a long history in ecology.
-However, fitting these models to data has proven difficult for a variety of reasons.
+Simulation models have a long history in ecology. cite some examples.

+Still, fitting simulation models to data is difficult.
+^what does this mean to someone who doesn't know what fitting means

 No likelihood function.
 General problem of high-dimensional model, compounded by little data.

 What is enabling this now? computational capacity and methods for optimization